 It’s just part of the business.

-✗ There’s an upfront investment of $39.95 to start the business, and then an ongoing monthly charge of $15.95 to continue being a Coach.
+✗ There’s an upfront investment of $39.95 to start the business, and then $15.95 per month to continue being a Coach.

 TBB Coaches are also encouraged to purchase Challenge Packs when enrolling which can range anywhere from $140-$275 and up.